aesoll/makeflowgen/README.md

 If sudo is not avialable, and pip is installed to .local in your home dir

-    sudo pip install -e /path/to/pyAIR --install-option="--prefix=/path/to/your/home/.local"
+    pip install -e /path/to/pyAIR --install-option="--prefix=/path/to/your/home/.local"

 Then